sunfounder/3in1-kit/README.md

 <a id="update"></a>
 ## Update:

+2023-10-20:
+- Modify the code related to the IR receiver in projects.

 2023-09-08:
 - Modified the performance of 5.11.liquid_crystal_display.
 - Replaced the libraries for dht11 and IR receiver, and adjusted the corresponding code accordingly.